Gerald P. Mallon: Conferences and Speaking Engagements

 Mallon has delivered remarks and keynote addresses at conferences globally and has led trainings, workshops, and symposia.
-Most recently he has been asked to speak at the National Child Protection and Social Work Welfare Conference in Cork, Ireland; the European Scientific Association on Residential & Family Care for Children and Adolescents Conference in Brighton, UK; the Sexualities and Social Work International Conference in Glasgow, Scotland; 11th International Foster Care Research Network Conference, Barcelona, Spain; European Scientific Association on Residential & Family Care for Children and Adolescents Conference in Zurich, Switzerland; at the Oslo Metropolitan University, Oslo, Norway and at the Congresso Infancia y Familias, Gobierno de Cantabria, España He has also spoken at the Society for Social Work and Research (SSWR) Annual Conference; the Council on Social Work Education (CSWE) Annual Program Meeting; the Haruv International Conference at the Hebrew University of Jerusalem; the Sexualities and Social Work International Conference in Montreal; the European Scientific Association on Residential and Family Care for Children and Adolescents (EUSARF) International Conference in Portugal; and Haruv USA at the University of Oklahoma-Tulsa;.
+Most recently he has been asked to speak at the European Scientific Association on Residential & Family Care for Children and Adolescents Conference in Zargreb, Croatia; The International Society for the Prevention of Child Abuse and Neglect (ISPCAN) Conference, Uppsala, Sweden National Child Protection and Social Work Welfare Conference in Cork, Ireland; the European Scientific Association on Residential & Family Care for Children and Adolescents Conference in Brighton, UK; the Sexualities and Social Work International Conference in Glasgow, Scotland; 11th International Foster Care Research Network Conference, Barcelona, Spain; European Scientific Association on Residential & Family Care for Children and Adolescents Conference in Zurich, Switzerland; at the Oslo Metropolitan University, Oslo, Norway and at the Congresso Infancia y Familias, Gobierno de Cantabria, España He has also spoken at the Society for Social Work and Research (SSWR) Annual Conference; the Council on Social Work Education (CSWE) Annual Program Meeting; the Haruv International Conference at the Hebrew University of Jerusalem; the Sexualities and Social Work International Conference in Montreal; the European Scientific Association on Residential and Family Care for Children and Adolescents (EUSARF) International Conference in Portugal; and Haruv USA at the University of Oklahoma-Tulsa;.
 Mallon speaks Spanish fluently and delivers academic talks and trainings in Spanish worldwide, including a July 2019 keynote address titled Géneros, Diversidad y Cuidados Alternativos de Niños, Niñas y Adolescentes at the University of Buenos Aires Institute of Anthropological Sciences.